Exploring the Intersections of Religion and America’s Founding

 1850 engraving of enslaved individuals chained and led by a mounted trader, illustrating the U.S. slave trade

-Join our coalition of religious history scholars and religious archives, libraries, historical societies, and museums in commemorating the 250th anniversary of the United States
+Contact the religious history scholars and religious archives, libraries, historical societies, and museums on this site with your questions about religion’s role in the American founding

-As America approaches its 250th anniversary, we invite you to delve into the stories, documents, and debates that shaped the nation’s religious heritage.
-Our coalition unites diverse voices and institutions dedicated to uncovering the historical and ongoing impact of religion in America’s founding era.
+As America approaches its 250th anniversary, we invite you to explore the stories of religion’s role in the American founding.
+Our coalition unites voices and institutions dedicated to documenting, understanding, and sharing what the historical record has to say about religion’s impact during America’s founding era.

 Woodcut of a colonial-era council with Haudenosaunee Confederacy leaders and European delegates in formal treaty talks